PlaidCloud/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 This is so that there is greater interoperability with workloads that relied on the legacy `kube-dns` Service name to resolve addresses internal to the cluster.
 Using a Service named `kube-dns` abstracts away the implementation detail of which DNS provider is running behind that common name.
 {{< /note >}}

-If you are running CoreDNS as a Deployment, it will typically be exposed as a Kubernetes Service with a static IP address.
+If you are running CoreDNS as a Deployment, it will typically be exposed as a PlaidCloud Service with a static IP address.
 The kubelet passes DNS resolver information to each container with the `--cluster-dns=<dns-service-ip>` flag.

 DNS names also need domains.
 You configure the local domain in the kubelet